12 Must-Read Wedding Cake Tips

 Besides being a showpiece, your cake should taste amazing too.
 When you meet with prospective bakers, taste lots of flavors.
 Don't be afraid to stray from vanilla and chocolate.
 And don't forget to sample fillings too—many bakers are working with complex flavorings, like guava and mango or hazelnut and mocha.

-5. Get the Facts on Frosting
+5. Get the facts on frosting.

 Buttercream or fondant?
 Buttercream is often much more delicious.
 But if you love the smooth, almost surreal-like look of fondant, consider frosting the cake in buttercream first and then adding a layer of fondant over the entire confection.
 Whatever type of icing you choose, stick to colors your guests will want to eat.
 If your wedding hues are blue and green, opt for a white cake with subtle green-frosted accents.

-6. Consider the Weather
+6. Consider the weather.

-7. Budget for Details
+7. Budget for extra details.

 When it comes to decoration, adornment costs run the gamut.
 The most inexpensive option is fresh fruits or flowers that, in some instances, can be applied by your florist for a minimal fee.
 On the high end are delicate gum-paste or sugar-paste flowers, which are constructed by hand, one petal at a time.
-But here's the bottom line: All add-ons—including marzipan fruits, chocolate-molded flowers and lace points—will raise the rate.
+But here's the bottom line: All add-ons including marzipan fruits, chocolate-molded flowers and lace points will raise the rate.
 (For the record, we think it's worth the cost!)

-9. Have a Detailed Delivery Plan
+9. Have a detailed delivery plan.

 Cake delivery takes coordination (and usually a refrigerated van), so give yourself peace of mind and opt to have your cake delivered.
 Complex cakes may not necessarily arrive in final form, so allow time and space for assembly.
 And make sure that once the masterpiece is delivered, it has a place at the venue (especially if it requires refrigeration).
 Bottom line: Discuss all the delivery details with your baker before signing the contract.

-10. Give Your Cake the Spotlight
+10. Give your cake the spotlight.

 Your cake will likely be on display before it's cut and consumed.
 You should have a designated, well-lit table that allows the best presentation possible.
-A round one is perfect for circular cakes, but a linear design may call for a rectangular table.
+A round table is perfect for circular cakes, but a linear design may call for a rectangular table.
 Drape the table with sumptuous fabrics and decorate it with motifs, colors and flowers to match the cake and your wedding style.

-12. Skip the Freezer Burn
+12. Skip the freezer burn.